MicrosoftDocs/MIMDocs/MIMDocs/mim-privacy-compliance.md

 In order to perform management operations, administrators must be part of synchronization operations or admin defined [here](https://docs.microsoft.com/previous-versions/mim/jj590183(v%3dws.10)).

 Updating of data is done by defining rules from the source of authority.
 Management console helps identify the source of authority to update it at the source.
 Another option is create sync rule or rule extention to control the data updating if source like HR data still needs to remain.
-These are avialible supported options.
+These are available supported options.

 For more information on different ways to update attribute, see below.